South Street Extension

 Ideally Roberts Rd. would be connected to Layton Hall drive through Farcroft - that would provide the most benefit.
 But that will never be done because the residents of Farrcroft are well off and a city council member lives there.
 The city should have demanded that road be built through Farrcroft when the property was developed 20 years ago.

-City of Fairfax Resident almost 2 years ago
+City of Fairfax Resident over 2 years ago

 Wonderful improvement to the City traffic flow!
 I just wish the schedule could be accelerated.